 - You feel scared.
-Scared that your kid is going to hurt someone else or himself.
+Scared that your child is going to hurt someone else or himself.

-- You feel terrible, thinking that your kid is in so much pain, but can’t express it.
+- You feel terrible, thinking that your child is in so much pain, but can’t express it.

 - You feel like you failed.
 Everything you tried failed.
 Nothing worked.
 You must have done something wrong.

 - You fall apart.
 Your world crumbles and you ask yourself why you are still trying.

 - You realize that you are still trying, because THAT kid is YOUR kid and you would move mountains for him.